emirabayer/jetson-nano-pose-estimation/README.md

 Before cloning this repository, ensure your Jetson Nano 2GB Developer Kit is properly set up.
 This includes flashing the OS, installing necessary system libraries (like `pip`), and connecting to the internet.

-For a fantastic, step-by-step guide from a fellow researcher at AIRLAB, please follow the instructions here:
+For a fantastic, step by step guide from a fellow researcher at AIRLAB, please follow the instructions here:
 **➡[Jetson Nano Setup Guide by Ali Fırat](http://alifirat.xyz/jetson)**